-Manorfield’s curriculum has been carefully designed to inspire children to a love of learning, to create high aspirations and to ensure progress.
+Manorfield’s curriculum is a knowledge engaged curriculum, with knowledge underpinning and enabling the application of skills.
+In order to make the curriculum relevant and meaningful for children, as well as give the learning a context, there is a cross-curricular approach.
+The curriculum has been carefully designed to inspire children to a love of learning, to create high aspirations and to ensure progress.
 A primary focus of our curriculum is to support children in becoming caring, sharing and inspiring individuals who care for people, care for wildlife and care for the world around them

 In order to do become Caring, Sharing and Inspiring individuals there are key concepts children need to learn – these are threaded throughout our curriculum.